phunkie/effect/docs/io-app.md

     }
 }

-// No need to return new MyApp() - it's detected automatically!
+return new MyApp(); // Explicit return is optional but supported
 ```

 ### Running Plain IO